-The initial Flood Risk Assessment identified that the most significant flood risk relates to coastal flooding.
-It also identified that the proposed greenway route varies between flood zones dependent on location along the route.
-It also found that the majority of the route within flood zone A was constrained as a result of the level of the existing road-based infrastructure alongside and limitations associated with same.
+The initial Flood Risk Assessment identified that the most significant flood risk relates to Coastal Flooding.
+It also identified that the proposed greenway route varies between Flood Zones dependent on location along the route.
+It also found that the majority of the route, where it is within Flood Zone A, was constrained as a result of the level of the existing road-based infrastructure alongside and limitations associated with same.

-Given that the route is seen as predominately a leisure-based amenity, it will tend to operate during periods of good weather, and the need to raise the route out of flood zone A to meet the higher level for a local transport link would be considered impractical and commercially restrictive.
+Given that the route is seen as predominately a leisure-based amenity, it will tend to operate during periods of good weather, and the need to raise the route out of Flood Zone A to meet the higher level for a local transport link would be considered impractical and commercially restrictive.
+It is also worth noting that coastal flooding often comes with advance warning allowing for management of same.

-With the above in mind the following issues are considered in the context of a Detailed Flood Risk Assessment Stage for the proposed greenway;
+With the above in mind the following issues are considered in the context of a Detailed Flood Risk Assessment Stage for the proposed greenway.